 - Find number of triplets in array such that a[i]>a[j]>a[k] and i<j<k

 - Find all triplets in a sorted array that forms Geometric Progression

 - Find Maximum value of abs(i - j) * min(arr[i], arr[j]) in an array arr

 - Given an array arr, find the maximum j - i such that arr[j] > arr[i]

 - Count triplets in an array such that i<j<k and a[j] - a[i] = a[k] - a[j] = D

 - Find Maximum XOR value of a sub-array of size k

 - Find maximum xor of k elements in an array

 - Find the maximum element in the array other than Ai

-- Find the maximum elements in the first and the second halves of the Array
+- Find the maximum possible value of last element of the Array